What is a box league?

 It’s important to remember that players who temporarily withdraw from the box league or who miss a round or 2 will be re-entered as close to their previous box league standing as possible.

-As both players will be key fob holders it is suggested that each players books a 1 hour time slot back to back allowing 2 hours to complete the match.
+As both players will be parks members it is suggested that each players books a 1 hour time slot back to back allowing 2 hours to complete the match.

 If floodlights are required, each player should supply 1 token to ensure the match can be completed in adequate time.